HomeInsuranceGeneral Contractor Insurance

 Is general contractor insurance required in Washington State?

 Yes.
-Washington State requires general contractors to carry liability insurance and a $30,000 surety bond before L&I will issue your contractor registration.
-You cannot legally perform contracting work in Washington without active registration, and registration requires proof of insurance.
+WA requires GCs to carry liability insurance and a $30,000 surety bond before L&I will issue your registration.
+You can't legally work as a contractor in WA without active registration, and registration requires proof of insurance.

 How much does general contractor insurance cost in WA?